nathancooperjones/script-character-counts/README.md

 pytest -v --cov-report term --cov=script_scraper
 ```

+### FAQ
+_My PDF has a watermark across every page.
+What can I do?_
+By default, these PDFs will _not_ work in `script_scraper`.
+Here is how I have been able to run these documents through the library:

+1. Use a tool such as [this](https://smallpdf.com/pdf-to-word) to convert the PDF to a Word document.
+2. Open the document in Word, then save the document in XML format.
+3. Open the XML file in a text editor, find-and-replace the watermark text with an empty string.
+4. Open the XML file back up in Word.
+5. Save the Word document as a PDF for online use.

+Now, you can run `script_scraper` on the edited PDF, which no longer should have the watermark.

+If you have a better way to deal with this issue (that is hopefully more automated), feel free to make a PR!

 ### Known Bugs / Issues Progress
+- [ ] PDFs with watermarks will NOT work.
 - [ ] Dialogue that might span multiple lines with multiple characters separated with a `/` is incorrectly counted and reported as a single character.
   - Low priority, might not address in the foreseeable future.
 - [X] Character names with slight misspellings are counted as separate characters.